twint mobile payment switzerland questions answers

 2. Which Twint app should I use?

 A common point of confusion is that there are several different Twint apps available.
 There is a basic, prepaid Twint mobile wallet which can be used independently of any one bank or credit card.
-Then there are Twint apps which are bank-specific, with different versions offered to customers of different Swiss banks like Credit Suisse, Migros Bank, Postfinance, Raiffeisen, UBS, Valiant, and various cantonal banks.
-As per March 2024, there are 39 different versions of Twint.
+Then there are Twint apps which are bank-specific, with different versions offered to customers of different Swiss banks like Bank Cler, Migros Bank, Postfinance, Raiffeisen, UBS, Valiant, and all cantonal banks.
+As per March 2026, there are 71 different versions of Twint.

 The specialized, bank-specific versions of Twint generally only work in combination with a linked Swiss private account from the specific corresponding bank.